- Politics and Social Issues»

 Why President Recep Tayyip Erdogan Is The Most Dangerous Man in Europe-and What the US Can Do About Him

 It has now been over 100 years since the Turkish government during the Ottoman Empire was responsible for the arrest, deportation and killings of 1.5 million Armenians.
 Every single US president from Woodrow Wilson to current president Donald Trump have failed and refused to recognize what is known to historians and scholars as the first genocide of the 20th century.
 President Erdogan is a major part of the problem.
 This article is written to talk about why Erdogan may be the biggest hurdle to the recognition of the Armenian genocide.
 He is also the most dangerous leader in Europe.
-There will also be reasons why the United States should recognize the Armenian Genocide.
+However, the article will not cover the reasons that the Armenian Genocide should be recognized.
+The main focus of the article will be to show why President Erdogan is the most dangerous man in Europe and what the United States should do to try and deal with him.

 Recep Tayyip Erdogan the President of Turkey since 2014